Joy, who has short blonde hair, standing in front of a grassy field

 I was also diagnosed with a paralysed left vocal cord because of damage caused to my vocal nerve by my lung tumour, which caused problems with my voice.
 I’ve had three surgeries to correct it, which has helped me speak more audibly.

 In total, I have been living with secondary (metastatic) breast cancer for 10 years.
-My original prognosis was one to three years maximum, so I have outlived that by a long way!
+My original prognosis was 1 to 3 years maximum, so I have outlived that by a long way!

 My symptoms appeared long before my diagnosis